 - Once registered, your name, registration award, registration status, Registrant ID, Professional Membership Body and other information that will enable you to be correctly identified will be placed on the public register.
 Exceptions may be made on application to Science Council.

+We will not collect any personal data from you that we do not need.
 We do not share your data with anyone else without your permission, except when we believe it is the only way to prevent harm to you or other people.
 If we do disclose information without your permission, this is authorised by a senior member of staff, and we will explain our reason to you at the earliest opportunity.

 We make sure that the information we hold is as accurate as possible.
 We may contact you periodically to ensure the data we hold is complete, accurate and up to date.
 We encourage you to update us of any changes via our online form or by calling us.